anjackson/anjackson.github.io/_posts/2023-04-13-uk-web-archive-technical-update-spring-2023.md

 ## Web Archive Discovery tool updates

-One long-standing issue we have is that our full-text search does not contain recent material, and over the next year we hope to revisit the scaling prioblems we've seen and try to improve the situation.
+One long-standing issue we have is that our full-text search does not contain recent material, and over the next year we hope to revisit the scaling problems we've seen and try to improve the situation.

 As an initial step towards this, we spent some time updating our search tools.
 The [webarchive-discovery](https://github.com/ukwa/webarchive-discovery#readme) indexer has been updated to use version 2 of [Apache Tika](<>), along with other upgrades to other dependencies like the [Nanite](https://github.com/openpreserve/nanite#readme) wrapper that makes is possible for us to use  National Archive's PRONOM/DROID format identification engine.
 This changes are quite significant, so the version number has been bumped from `3.3.x` to `3.4.x`.